 - ½ cup dry red wine

-- 1 tbsp fresh thyme leave, plus sprigs for garnish
+- 1 tablespoon fresh thyme leaves plus sprigs for garnish

-- Rinse brisket and pat dry.
+- Trim excess fat from brisket.
 Place in a 5- to 6-quart slow cooker.
 Top with plums, apricots, cherries and garlic.

 - Stir together broth, wine, thyme, cinnamon, salt and pepper in a small bowl.
 Whisk in flour until smooth.
 Pour over fruit mixture in cooker.
 Cover and cook 9 to 10 hours on low.